Signs, growth and admissibility of quasi-characters and the holomorphic modular bootstrap for RCFT: Survey of quasi-characters

 \subsection{Admissible characters from quasi-characters}

-Now we look more closely at admissibility.
-The general problem is not solved (and we hope to report on it in the future), so we provide two examples that illustrate the key issues.
-The points that these examples will highlight are: (i) quasi-characters can be used to construct admissible characters, (ii) the signs of the coefficients of the quasi-characters, the main theme of the present work, play an essential role in this construction.
+Now we look more closely at admissibility and provide two examples that illustrate the key issues.
+The points that these examples will highlight are: (i) quasi-characters can be used to construct admissible characters, (ii) the signs of the coefficients of the quasi-characters play an essential role in this construction.

-Our first example was already presented in sub-section 5.2 of \cite{Chandra:2018pjq} but we display it here because it exhibits an important feature that may not be well-recognised (also in \cite{Chandra:2018pjq} it was presented in a different notation from the more convenient one we use here).
+Our first example was already presented in sub-section 5.2 of \cite{Chandra:2018pjq} but we display it here because it exhibits an important feature that may not be well-recognised (also in \cite{Chandra:2018pjq} it was presented in a different notation from the more convenient one used here).
 We consider the $\mG_2$ family, whose central charges are $c=24M+\frac{14}{5}$.
 Choosing $\tMmax=1, \tMmin=0$, solving the MLDE \eref{MMSeq} and taking the linear combination in \eref{qcsum.0}, we get: \be

 \ee